stephanie0324/Lumigo/README.md

 > 🔍 Tech Stack
 >  Built with Streamlit, LangChain, MongoDB, and Google Vertex AI.

-**KnowBot** is an intelligent academic research assistant powered by Retrieval-Augmented Generation (RAG).
+**Lumigo** is an intelligent academic research assistant powered by Retrieval-Augmented Generation (RAG).
 Designed for precision and explainability, it helps users **search**, **explore**, and **question academic documents** with context awareness.

-Unlike generic RAG systems, KnowBot supports document-specific queries, generates **follow-up questions**, and provides transparent source attribution for all responses.
+Unlike generic RAG systems, Lumigo supports document-specific queries, generates **follow-up questions**, and provides transparent source attribution for all responses.
 Leveraging **MongoDB**, **HuggingFace Embeddings**, and **Vertex AI**, it delivers semantically grounded insights through a clean, interactive UI.

-KnowBot is ideal for researchers, students, and professionals navigating complex literature with a focus on rigor and clarity.
+Lumigo is ideal for researchers, students, and professionals navigating complex literature with a focus on rigor and clarity.

 It leverages: